 Import unlisted videos

-By default the plugin imports only public videos.
-Enable this option if you also want to import videos that are set to unlisted on YouTube.
+By default, Video Hub imports only public videos.
+Enable this to also import videos set to unlisted on YouTube.

 Exclude future live broadcasts

-When checked, the plugin skips scheduled and upcoming live broadcasts and imports only videos that are already available.
+When enabled, scheduled and upcoming live broadcasts are skipped, so only videos that are already available get imported.

 Allow duplicate imports

-By default a video that was already imported is skipped.
-Enable this option to allow the same video to be imported more than once, which results in separate posts with identical embed and content.
+By default, a video that’s already been imported is skipped.
+Enable this to allow the same video to be imported again, creating a separate post with identical embed and content.

 Automatic import